Fertilizer production and storage

 For fertilizer production, the varying inorganic components are granulated and blended together.
 This blending can be achieved through a pipe reactor system or a rotating drum process, resulting in fertilizer prills of an ideal size.
 The most important step in fertilizer production is cooling, which is required for proper storage and transport.
 Elevated fertilizer temperatures will result in product caking during storage and transport, leading to breakage and a lower-valued end product.

-Traditionally, fertilizers are cooled through a direct contact air coolers or fluid bed coolers in granulation and prilling plants.
+Fertilizers can be cooled through direct-contact moving bed head exchangers (MBHEs) such as air coolers or fluid bed coolers in granulation and prilling plants.
 In these instances, cooling capacity is restricted to the height or capacity of the cooling tower.

-Rotary Drum drying and cooling machines can cool fertilizer granules from 60°C – 80°C to an end temperature of 40°C and can reduce moisture content to 2 – 3% from 20 – 30%.
+Rotary drum drying and cooling machines can cool fertilizer granules from 60°C to 80°C to an end temperature of 40°C and can reduce moisture content to 2-3% from 20-30%.
 Hot air first passes through the rotary drum dryer to remove moisture, then the product is transferred to the rotary drum cooling machine by conveyor or bucket elevator.
 Cooling air passes through the body of the machine to lower the product’s final temperature.

 With a growing demand on the fertilizer industry and increasingly stringent environmental regulations, the need to efficiently increase plant capacity and produce high quality fertilizer is gaining global attention.
 Inevitability, adequate cooling remains the key factor to the success of fertilizer producers.